weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 #### 3. Create the Scene

 Let’s start off with the scene.
-Our 3D render needs a place to live right?
+Our 3D render needs a place to live, right?

 `const scene = new THREE.Scene();`